Technical-Debt-Large-Scale/my_validation/README.md

 - They involve significant code changes in commits (T2:H1B accepted).
 - They require more time for resolution (T3:H1C accepted).

-Commits with SATD and issues with architectural impact (labeled as "Yes") also have the following **characteristics**:
+Commits with critical classes and SATD and issues with architectural impact (labeled as "Yes") also have the following **characteristics**:
 - They affect a substantial number of files in commits (T4:H1D accepted).
 - They involve significant code changes in commits (T5:H1E accepted).